ragnar-pwninskjold/apicapstone/README.md

 #Technical Overview

+Stack/technology used in this project:

+* HTML
+* CSS
+* Javascript
+* jQuery
+* Bootstrap UI

 The technical implementation of this product is rather straightforward:

 * A user enters a search term into the input box, and selects a category